firefly-iii/firefly-iii/readme.md

 Firefly III should give you **insight** into and **control** over your finances.
 Money should be useful, not scary.
 You should be able to *see* where it is going, to *feel* your expenses and to... wow, I'm going overboard with this aren't I?

 But you get the idea: this is your money.
 These are your expenses.
 Stop them from controlling you.
 I built this tool because I started to dislike money.
-Having it, not having, paying bills with it, etc. But no more.
+Having money, not having money, paying bills with money, you get the idea.
+But no more.
 I want to feel "safe", whatever my balance is.
-And I hope this tool can help.
+And I hope this tool can help you.
 I know it helps me.

 ### Purpose